 Are your plastic flowerpots looking a little tired this year?
 Give them a quick and easy makeover with two cans of spray paint and a little bit of creativity.
-I’ll show you how you can transform your pots from blah to wow with this easy DIY.
+In this blog post, I’ll show you how you can transform your pots from blah to wow with this easy DIY.

-Next spray a bit of the second colour in the middle of the pot, from farther away than the can recommends, so you get a bit of definition to your drips, and it makes a nicer ombre effect.
+- Next spray a bit of the second colour in the middle of the pot, from farther away than the can recommends, so you get a bit of definition to your drips.
+This makes a nice ombre effect.

-Let the pot dry overnight, or at least 2 hours.
+- Let the pot dry overnight (or for at least 2 hours).

-Once the pot is totally dry, fill with soil and your favourite flowers or vegetables!
+- Once the pot is totally dry, fill it with soil and your favourite flowers or vegetables!

 How Long will the Paint Job Look Good?